Boost Library

 on October 28, 2024

-Using Voronoi Diagrams to Equally Divide Adjoining Space Between Polygons
+Using Voronoi Diagrams to Equally Divide/Allocate Space Between Polygons

 Problem description

-Given a set of arbitrary polygons belonging to different categories, we would like to equally divide the space between polygons and compute the square footage of each category.
+Given a set of arbitrary polygons belonging to different categories, we want to equally divide the space between the polygons and compute the square footage of each category.
+For example, given different categories of machines on a factory floor; for each category, we need to sum up the area of each machine polygon and its buffer zone and determine its percent in relation to the total factory floor area.

 Arbitrary polygons with different color-coded categories.